Companion SDK & API reference

 onMessage(handler: (text, envelope) => void): () => void- Subscribe to streamed companion replies.
 Returns an unsubscribe function.

-sendWorldState(input: WorldStateInput): Promise<void>- Push live context — { type, data, retained? }.
+sendWorldState(input: WorldStateInput | WorldStateInput[]): Promise<{ accepted, dropped, injected, reacted }>- Push live context — { type, data, retained? }.
 Retained values persist for the session; transient ones are one-off signals.

-onToolCall(handler): () => void / sendToolResult(callId, result)- Receive companion.tool_call for the tools you declared; args arrives as a JSON string.
-Reply with sendToolResult(callId, { ok, result }); the turn resumes once every call is reported.
+onToolCall(handler): () => void / sendToolResult(callId, result)- Receive companion.tool_call for the tools you declared; argsJson is the args pre-parsed as an object (undefined on empty/malformed args; the raw JSON string still rides in args).
+Reply with sendToolResult(callId, { ok, result }); the turn resumes once every call is reported (the result apply is idempotent per callId). replayed: true (0.37.0) marks the re-delivery of a still-outstanding call after a mid-pause reconnect — treat the call id as an idempotency key for side-effecting tools.

 onRender(handler): () => void- Instant UI — receive companion.ui_action. payload.interface is the platform-neutral genui schema; draw it with your own renderer (web / native iOS+Android / CLI).
 Requires the ui.render scope.